Chicago Closing Cost Calculator: Estimate What You May Net

 • Estimated net proceeds

-Or get a personalized estimate with a free market report for your specific property.
+Or get a personalized estimate with a free market report for your specific neighborhood.

 Next Steps

-Understanding your potential net proceeds is the first step toward making informed decisions about your home sale.
-To get precise numbers and maximize what you keep:
+Understanding your estimated net proceeds is a helpful first step toward making informed decisions about your home sale.
+To get more detailed numbers:

 1. Get a professional market analysis: Online estimates are starting points, not final answers.
-A comparative market analysis using recent neighborhood sales provides much more accurate pricing guidance.
+A comparative market analysis using recent neighborhood sales can provide more accurate pricing guidance.

-2. Compare commission options: See exactly how flat-fee listing versus traditional commission affects your bottom line.
-The difference is often $10,000-$20,000 for Chicago homes.
+2. Compare commission options: See how flat-fee listing versus traditional commission may affect your estimated proceeds.
+The difference can be significant for Chicago homes.

-3. Understand your local market: Fast-moving neighborhoods often support lower commission offers.
+3. Understand your local market: Neighborhoods with faster sales activity may present different dynamics for sellers.
 Review days-on-market data and sale-to-list ratios for your specific area.

-4. Plan your timeline: Know what you need to net and work backward to your required sale price.
+4. Plan your timeline: Consider what you need to net and work backward to your required sale price.
 Factor in your next home’s down payment, moving costs, and any overlap in housing expenses.

-Net Gain Realty provides free consultations including personalized net proceeds estimates using our home sale calculator approach.
-We’ll show you exactly what you’d keep with flat-fee listing versus traditional commission, specific to your home and neighborhood.
+Net Gain Realty provides free consultations including personalized net proceeds estimates.
+We can show you how flat-fee listing compares to traditional commission structures, specific to your home and neighborhood.

 Book a Free Consultation | Get Your Market Report